Pasu4/animdustry/doc/doc_js.md

 - Linux: `~/.config/animdustry/mods`
 - Android: `/storage/emulated/0/Android/data/io.anuke.animdustry/files/mods`

-If the folder does not exist, you can create it, otherwise it will be created automatically on first startup of the mod loader.
+If the folder does not exist, you can create it manually, otherwise it will be created automatically on first startup of the mod loader.

 The folder structure of a mod is as follows:

 ```
 modfolder
+├── credits.txt
 ├── mod.json
-├── credits.txt
 ├── maps
 │   └── exampleMap.json
 ├── music